ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

 ## Scenario 1: Block communications between two groups

-In this example scenario, we will set up Information Barriers policies that prevent people in one group (we'll call them Investors) from communicating with people in another group (we'll call them Research).
+In this example scenario, we will set up an Information Barriers policy that prevents people in one group (we'll call them Investors) from communicating with people in another group (we'll call them Research).

 > [!IMPORTANT]
 > Before you begin the following procedure, make sure you have completed the steps in the section, [Prepare your environment for Information Barriers](#prepare-your-environment-for-information-barriers).